cyberphone/cbor-everywhere/README.md

 - Remove the signature data and associated key (`2`) from the signature container map
 - Run signature verification using the remaining
- CBOR data item deterministically serialized, the read signature algorithm, and saved signature data as input arguments
+ CBOR data item deterministically serialized, the read signature algorithm, and the saved signature data as input arguments

 Although the outlined scheme only supports signing data in the CBOR notation, the ability representing data like bit map images as CBOR